mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 Having identified the possible source of disruptive requests in the system, you should perform tests in a controlled environment to demonstrate any correlations between these requests and the overall performance of the system.
 As an example, you can perform a series of load tests that include and then omit each request in turn to see the effects.

 The graph below shows the results of a load-test performed against an identical deployment of the cloud service used for the previous tests.
 The load test used a constant load of 500 users performing the `Get` operation in the `UserProfile` controller alongside a step-load of users performing requests against the `WorkInFrontEnd` controller.
-Initially, the step-load was 0, so the only active users were performing the `UserProfile` requests and the system was capable of supporting 700 requests per second.
+Initially, the step-load was 0, so the only active users were performing the `UserProfile` requests and the system was capable of responding to approximately 500 requests per second.
 After 60 seconds, a load of 100 additional users was started, and these users sent POST requests to the `WorkInFrontEnd` controller.
+Almost immediately, the workload sent to the `UserProfile` controller dropped to about 150 requests per second.
+This is due to the way in which the load-test runner functions; it waits for a response before sending the next request, so the longer it takes to receive a response the lower the subsequent request rate.

-Almost immediately, the request rate for the `UserProfile` controller dropped to about 150 requests per second.
-As more users were added (in steps of 100) performing POST requests against the `WorkInFrontEnd` controller, the request rate against the `UserProfile` controller gradually diminished further.
+As more users were added (in steps of 100) performing POST requests against the `WorkInFrontEnd` controller, the response rate against the `UserProfile` controller gradually diminished further.
 The volume of requests serviced by the `WorkInFrontEnd` controller remained relatively constant.
 The saturation of the system becomes apparent as the overall rate of both requests tends towards a steady but low limit.

 ![Initial load-test results for the WorkInFrontEnd controller][Initial-Load-Test-Results-Front-End]

 ### Reviewing the source code

 The final stage is to examine the source code for each of the `bad actors` previously identified.
-In the case of the `Post` method in the `WorkInFrontEnd` controller, the development team was aware that this request could take a considerable amount of time which is why the processing is performed on an asynchronous thread.
+In the case of the `Post` method in the `WorkInFrontEnd` controller, the development team was aware that this request could take a considerable amount of time which is why the processing is performed on a different thread running asynchronously.
 In this way a user issuing the request does not have to wait for processing to complete before being able to continue with the next task:

 **C#**
 ```C#